evkx/evkx.github.io/content/models/rivian/r1/R1S_Quad-Motor_AWD/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [split tailgate](../../../../technology/doors/#split-tailgate) where the bottom part falls and the top part lifts.

 There is only one roof for this model.
-The optional has a panoramic roof.
+As an option, you can order this model with a panoramic roof.
+The glass has two panels.
+One over the first and the second rows.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+Both glass panels have an electric curtain that occupants can use to protect against the sun.

 The windows from B-pillar and back are tinted.